libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 More specifically, the following thresholds apply:
 - `0`: the baseline threshold; peers with a score below this threshold are pruned from the mesh during the heartbeat and ignored when looking for peers to graft.
 Furthermore, no PX information is emitted towards those peers and PX is ignored from them.
+In addition, when performing PX only peers with non-negative scores are exchanged.
 - `gossipThreshold`: when a peer's score drops below this threshold, no gossip is emitted towards that peer and gossip from that peer is ignored.
 This threshold should be negative, such that some information can be propagated to/from mildly negatively scoring peers.